Dexalot/dexalot-docs/docs/PortfolioBridgeSub.md

 # PortfolioBridgeSub

-*&quot;DEXALOT TEAM&quot;*

-> &quot;PortfolioBridgeSub: bridging aggregator specifically for subnet&quot;
+> Bridge aggregator and message relayer for subnet

+This contracts checks volume and threshold limits for withdrawals.

-It implements delayedTransfers as well as max volume per epoch per token
+*It implements delayedTransfers as well as volume caps per epoch per token*

-*This is a wrapper to check volume and threshold while withdrawing*

 ## Methods